 - Pierce Potatoes: Pierce the potatoes all around with a fork.

-- Assemble in Instant Pot: Add the water to the inner pot of a 6-quart pressure cooker.
-Place a metal trivet or a steamer basket inside, then place the potatoes on top of the trivet.
+- Assemble in Instant Pot: Place a metal trivet or a steamer basket inside the inner pot of a 6-quart pressure cooker.
+Add the water then place the potatoes on top of the trivet.

 - Steam: Close the lid and seal.
 Push the valve to steam.